leftshiftone/dynabuffers/README.md

 }
 ````

+By using the field *:type* as a type hint it is possible to define which union class type to use.
+The *:type* field refers to the union class position e.g. 0 for the first element and so on.

 ## Validation
 By using annotations it is possible to declare validation rules for class fields.
 Dynabuffers has the following built-in annotations: